 Many young wild animals are not in need of “help” from humans at all; they are young animals still receiving care from their parents, or young animals that are ready to live and thrive, on their own.
 Florida Wildlife Hospital & Sanctuary encourages those who care about wildlife to ask questions first about the most appropriate course of action.
 Learn more here about how to assess if a young wild animal is truly in need of help.

 (If you find a baby squirrel that has fallen out of its nest and does NOT appear to be injured, you can either find the nest and put it back or leave the baby at the base of the tree.
 Unlike birds, squirrels and other mammals can pick up and carry their babies back to the nest.
 Keep away from the area to allow the mother to come down.
 She will not come down if there are pets and people around.
 For re-nesting information, please see: Re-Nest is Best! or our Baby Mammal page.
 If the baby appears sick or injured or has flies or ants nearby, contact FWH immediately.)

 Why Can’t I Raise Orphan Wildlife Myself?

 Mammals are regulated by the Florida Fish and Wildlife Conservation Commission.
 Migratory birds are regulated by the United States Fish and Wildlife Service.
 There are many laws that protect these animals.

 Professional wildlife rehabilitators have special permits which allow qualified individuals to temporarily possess orphaned and injured wildlife for treatment.
 Taking care of wildlife is a huge responsibility, with each species requiring specialized handling, medications, diet and caging.
 Feeding the wrong diet to an animal can be fatal.
 Many websites contain incorrect information about animal diets and you can do irreversible harm by following their recommendations.
-If you are interested in wildlife rehabilitation, visit the volunteer page or contact FWH to volunteer.
+If you are interested in wildlife rehabilitation, visit the volunteer page or contact FWH to learn more about volunteer opportunities.